exakat/exakat/docs/Rules.rst

 Strict comparisons prevent from mistaking an error with a false.

-Booleans may be easily mistaken with other values, especially when the function may return integer or boolean as a normal course of action.
+Boolean values may be easily mistaken with other values, especially when the function may return integer or boolean as a normal course of action.

 It is encouraged to use strict comparison === or !== when booleans are involved in a comparison.